iscc/iscc-specs/docs/specification.md

 | *video*        | *011*             | To be defined in later version of specification    |
 | *mixed*        | *100*             | To be defined in later version of specification    |
 |                | 101, 110, 111     | Reserved for future versions of specification      |

+#### Partial Content Flag (PCF)

+The last bit of the header byte is the "Partial Content Flag".
+It designates if the Content-ID applies to the full content or just some part of it.
+The PCF MUST be set as a `0`-bit (**full GMT-specific content**) by default.
+Setting the PCF to `1` enables applications to create multiple ISCCs for partial extracts of a content collection.
+The exact semantics of *partial content* are outside of the scope of this specification.
+Applications that plan to support partial Content-IDs MUST clearly define their semantics.

+!!! example "PCF Linking Example Use Case"
+    Let´s assume we have a single Newspaper issue "The Times - 03 Jan 2009".
+You would generate one Meta-ID component with title "The Times" and extra "03 Jan 2009".
+The resulting Meta-ID component will be the grouping prefix in this szenario.

+    The Content-ID component would be of type text with flag `0` (not partial) and calculated over the concatenated plain-text of all contained articles.
+The remaining components of ISCC are created by running their algorithms over the print PDF data of the complete Newspaper issue.

+    We now create individual ISCCs for each article that would reuse the Meta-ID of the parent magazine issue (this would link them to the collection identifier).
+Their content-ids components would get the PCF `1` flag (partial) to mark them as partial to the newspaper issue or "in context" with the collection.
+The remaining ISCC components would be created from the data for each individual article.

+    Note that the ISCCs of the individual articles could still be linked to their eventually pre-existing standalone IDs (not in context with the newpaper issue) via identical Data-ID and Instance-ID Components.

+    This is just one example that illustrates the flexibility that the PCF-Flag provides in concert with a grouping Meta-ID.
+With great flexibility comes great danger of incompatibility.
+Applications SHOULD do carefull planning before using the PCD-Flag with internally defined semantics.

 #### Content-ID-Text